 Plus, 6 Things You Can Do to Improve Your Website Now!

-If so, rest assured; You are not alone, and we can help!
+If so, rest assured.
+You are not alone, and we can help.

 6 Key Aspects of Successful Bed and Breakfast Web Design

-Put your website to the test: does it meet these basic necessities?
+Does your website meet these basic necessities?

 1. Responsive Web Design